 At first, I thought she was examining the latch on the band.
 Then she did something puzzling.
 She reached to the backside of her arm and pinched the dial of the watch with her forefinger on its bottom while her thumb depressed the crown.
 Just like someone would do after setting the time.
-She smiled at the man behind the display counter, searched over her shoulder, then turned and stepped back into the river of buyers and their assistants.
-She followed the flow down the aisle between our booths.
+She smiled at the man behind the display counter, searched over her shoulder, then turned and stepped back into the rapid flow of buyers and their assistants.
+She followed their current down the aisle between our booths.

-My curiosity faded into the realization that I had just witnessed what appeared to be an act of sabotage.
+My curiosity faded into the realization that I had just witnessed what appeared to be an act of spying.
 So I stepped into the flowing throng and followed her auburn hair as she meandered through the show.

 A few minutes later, she stopped next to a shady-looking character, leaning against one of the pillars that separated the food court from the auditorium.
 There was no clear communication between them, but she hovered next to the man for several minutes.
 I thought, "This looks like a pass-off for the photos."
 Then I thought, "I've seen too many spy movies."

 The woman then stepped into the torrent of people, entering the food-court looking for their complimentary lunch.
 So, I rejoined my surveillance of her suspicious activities.
 Her auburn hair floated atop her shoulders as she walked, bouncing with every step.
 I also noticed the sway of her hips, moving in tempo with the crowd's flow.
 At some point, my spatial awareness became lost in the view, and my pace must have hastened because I found myself walking only three feet behind her.
 The plume of her perfume muddled my thoughts, and I began to wonder if I could have been wrong about her.